Hodge type theorems for arithmetic manifolds associated to orthogonal groups: Cohomological Arthur packets

-As we will explain later in Remark \ref{5.11}, a cohomological representation as in Corollary \ref{Cor:6.6} does not occur in Howe's theta correspondence from a symplectic group smaller than $\Sp_{2r}$.
-In conjonction with Theorem \ref{Thm1}, Corollary \ref{Cor:6.6} therefore implies that {\it there exists an automorphic character $\chi$ such that $\pi \otimes \chi$ is in the image of the cuspidal $\psi$-theta correspondence from a smaller group associated to a symplectic space of dimension $2r$.}
+As we will explain later in Remark \ref{5.11}, a cohomological representation as in Proposition \ref{Prop:appendix} does not occur in Howe's theta correspondence from a symplectic group smaller than $\Sp_{2r}$.
+In conjonction with Theorem \ref{Thm1} we obtain: